NCAR/DART/docs/pages/Getting_Started.md

 The result (hopefully) is that seven executables now reside in your work directory.

-:dart: *NOTE*: The most common problem is that the netCDF libraries and/or include files were not found in the specified location(s).
+*NOTE*: The most common problem is that the netCDF libraries and/or include files were not found in the specified location(s).
 The second most common problem is that the netCDF libraries were built with a different compiler than the one used for DART.
 Find (or compile) a compatible netCDF